 I thought Carrie was a cool heroine, and the whole concept and experience of evacuation was really interesting to me.
 This book was much darker and deeper than the others that I read, but nevertheless played an important part in my childhood reading.

-Do you have any classics that you read and re-read as a child?
+What do you think of my top 10 childhood classics?
 Are there any I should read now?
 What books did you like as a child?

 Happy reading x